 Dr. David Palmer, Dr. Michael Wilson, Dr. Justin Gull, and Dr. Kevin Wilson with their Physician Assistants and our allergy nursing personnel will provide care to patients of all ages with respiratory allergy problems.

 Allergy is a genetic condition.
 The body is exposed to substances in our environment.
 Those of us who are not predisposed genetically to respond to these substances will find them harmless, with exposure, while others will respond as though they are harmful invaders.

-The name given to such substances are Allergens.
-Repeated exposure, for those who are genetically prone to respond, will cause various allergic symptoms through time.
-These symptoms produced range from mild discomfort to life threatening.
+The name given to such substances is Allergens.
+Repeated exposure, for those who are genetically prone to respond, will cause various allergic symptoms over time.
+These symptoms produced range from mild discomfort to life-threatening.